Udit365/MATLAB-Essentials/MATLAB_Basics/Loops_and_Control_Structures_in_MATLAB.md

 % Execute the result
 fiboWhile = fiboWhile(1 : end-1)
 ```

-In the `while` loop solution, we get the array with last element exceeeding the condition, i.e., greater than *200* because, the number executed as a result of     `(final loop execution - 1)` th loop,
+In the `while` loop solution, we get the array with last element exceeding the condition, i.e., greater than _200_ because, the number executed as a result of `(final loop execution - 1)` th loop,

 Thus, to not show that number, we pass the following argument after the loop :

 ```matlab
 fiboWhile = fiboWhile(1 : end-1)
 ```

-Alternatively, we can also pass the following argument that basically converts the last number to *null* :
+Alternatively, we can also pass the following argument that basically converts the last number to _null_ :

 ```matlab
 fiboWhile (end) = {}
 ```

 Let's see another example of `while` loop

->Problem Statement :
+> Problem Statement :

     Calculate the location of the ball thrown upwards at every 0.1 seconds until it reaches the ground when the initial velocity is 20 m/s.

-***Solution :***
+**_Solution :_**

 ```matlab
 % Initiate variables